FORUM 18 NEWS SERVICE, Oslo, Norway

 In March 2016, Judge Yelena Aminova found the two men not guilty of organising gatherings, "veiled under the guise of 'religious meetings'", with the aim of "inciting hatred and enmity against followers of all religions other than adherents of the 'Jehovah's Witnesses' religious organisation, and humiliating human dignity on the grounds of religion".

 According to the written verdict, prosecutors also accused them of "contrasting the 'Jehovah's Witnesses' religion to other religions, declaring [the latter] 'false', [and] evaluating them very negatively, as well as appealing to citizens to refuse their civic responsibilities and commit illegal actions" – claims for which Judge Aminova concluded there was no evidence in the recordings presented to the court.
 She also ruled that the men were to be compensated for moral damages.

 Both men's names appear on the Rosfinmonitoring list of terrorists and extremists.
 During the re-trial, they were placed under travel restrictions, Jehovah's Witnesses told Forum 18.

 Oryol: Danish Jehovah's Witness detained

-Danish citizen Dennis Ole Christensen (born 18 December 1972) is in pre-trial detention in Oryol after being charged with "organisation of the activities of a banned extremist organisation" (Criminal Code Article 282.2, Part 1).
+Danish citizen Dennis Ole Christensen (born 18 December 1972) is in pre-trial detention in Oryol after being charged with "organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity" (Criminal Code Article 282.2, Part 1).
 This is the first such case against a Jehovah's Witness since sixteen people were convicted in Taganrog in 2015 (see F18News 3 December 2015 http://www.forum18.org/

 If convicted, Christensen could be imprisoned for six to ten years or fined 400,000 to 800,000 Roubles.